polarch/Vector-Base-Amplitude-Panning/README.md

 spreading of a panned source, construction of panning gain tables, and panning a moving source in a real-time block processing context.

-For a demonstration of the various function, go through the TEST_VBAP_SCRIPTS.m script.
+For a demonstration of the various function, see [http://research.spa.aalto.fi/projects/vbap-lib/vbap.html], or go through the TEST_VBAP_SCRIPTS.m script.
 For more detailed information, check the help output of the functions and the code itself.

 The library contains the following main functions: